oracle-devrel/devo.tutorials/install-spring-boot-on-an-oracle-instance.md

     * **Capacity type:** On-demand capacity.
     * **Fault domain:** Oracle chooses the best placement.

-    > For Free Tier, use **Always Free Eligible** option for availability domain.
+    > For Free Tier, use the **Always Free Eligible** option for **Availability domain**.
     {:.notice}

 4. Review the Image and shape settings.
-Take the default values provided by the wizard.
+Accept the default values provided by the wizard.

     > The following is sample data.
-The actual values change over time or differ in a different data center.
+The actual values change over time and differ from data center to data center.
     {:.notice}

     **Image**